deankoch/rasterbc_src/src_fids.knit.md

 ```

 Lastly, I go through by year, aggregating severity levels at each pixel to produce (for each combination of year, species) a numeric layer
-indicating the proportion of the area in each grid cell damaged by a given pest, and writing to disk (total written: ??
-MB).
+indicating the proportion of the area in each grid cell damaged by a given pest, and writing to disk (total written: 2.4 GB).

 For example in 2001-2003 this is done by taking (at each pixel) the inner product of c(`Low`, `Moderate`, `Severe`) and the values
 `c(0.055, 0.2, 0.65)`.
 This produces a layer representing the (aggregated) midpoint (`mid`) of each AOS severity observation.